Back to blog

 Though one of the smaller electric vehicle components, sensors are still a part of the compliance equation.

-As the EU battery regulation comes into effect in 2023, EV sensor makers will also need to prioritize safe manufacturing practices, use sustainable materials, and meet high standards for performance.
+As the EU Battery Regulation comes into effect, EV sensor makers will also need to prioritize safe manufacturing practices, use sustainable materials, and meet high standards for performance.

 By providing sensor technology capable of monitoring and collecting data on battery components, energy efficiency, and recycling rates, EV sensor manufacturers enable their customers to remain ahead of the curve when it comes to meeting regulatory requirements.
 For example, battery temperature sensors are essential in ensuring that batteries aren't overheating and an EV is meeting safety guidelines.
 Similarly, current sensors can be used to measure charging currents and battery discharge rate in order to maximize longevity and energy efficiency.
 This helps EV makers meet 2025 Carbon Footprint Declaration requirements as well as threshold targets set for recycled content use in 2027.